mnavai/learn-typescript/m03-implement-interfaces-in-typescript/includes/7-knowledge-check.md

 ()Fulfill the code contract for an object.{{A function or class that implements the interface are responsible for fulfilling the code contract for an object.}}

-(x)Describe the properties and return types of an object.{{An interface describes the properties and return types, while a function or class define the implementation details.}}
+(**X**)Describe the properties and return types of an object.{{An interface describes the properties and return types, while a function or class define the implementation details.}}

 ## Multiple Choice